A Scalable Entity-Based Framework for Auditing Bias in LLMs: Methodology

 \paragraph{Textual Templates.} For each task $T$, we generate $\mathcal{S}^T$ templates by prompting GPT-5.1.
 We design templates to be evidence-light with respect to entity-specific facts while remaining semantically determinate for the target label.
+This means the sentence structure alone implies the label, making the entity's identity irrelevant to the ground truth.
+For example, in the \textit{Credibility} task, the template \textit{"Although \textbf{X} circulated an ambitious policy road-map, its funding claims collapsed when partners requested verification"} explicitly requires a \textit{"Not Credible"} label regardless of whether \textit{\textbf{X}} is \textbf{\textit{Sweden}} or \textbf{\textit{Algeria}}.
+Similarly, \textit{"Financial disclosures revealed that \textbf{X} maintained undisclosed business ties"} requires a \textit{"Conflict of Interest"} label in the \textit{Ethical Misconduct} task regardless of the entity in the sentence.
 A template includes a placeholder for entities in $\mathcal{E}$ and the rest of the sentence.
+All prompts were translated and manually verified by native speakers.
+Translations maintain specific political references, explicitly translating terms like "Democrats" to the local language equivalent of the US Democratic Party, ensuring stable cross-lingual evaluation.
 We guide the generation process to obtain diversified, generic, and complex sentence templates balanced across the label spaces presented in Table~\ref{tab_tasks}.
 Domain diversity is achieved by first generating a list of domain- and task-related keywords that cover different aspects of the task.
 We favor label diversity by generating the same number of templates for each $l^T$ in the task's label space.
 We combine keywords with different syntactic functions to generate sentence templates.
 We impose genericity by requiring the keyword combinations and the associated generated sentences to be applicable to any entity in $\mathcal{E}$ and to enforce cultural neutrality.
 We induce complexity by requiring the generation of templates using a journalistic style.
 We generate $\sim$1,000 templates per task to enable statistically meaningful analyses at all levels of granularity.
 We detail the template generation procedure in Appendix~\ref{app_prompts}.

 \paragraph{Models and Languages.} We evaluate a comprehensive suite of LLMs varied along critical axes: architecture family (LLaMA, Qwen, Aya, and Mistral), geopolitical origin (USA, China, Canada, France), model version (Qwen2.5, Qwen3, LlaMa-3, LlaMa-3.3), parameter scale (ranging from 7B to over 70B), and training paradigm (Base versus Instructed).
 This stratification enables us to dissociate the specific contributions of scale, version, and fine-tuning to the observed biases.
 We provide the complete list of models and their technical specifications in Appendix~\ref{app_model_config}.
 We audit biases in English, Russian, and Chinese, three major languages from different linguistic families that span different geopolitical alignments.
 We create templates and entity names in English, translate them with DeepL, and then verify them by native speakers.